d2l-ai/d2l-tr/chapter_linear-networks/image-classification-dataset_en.md

 # The Image Classification Dataset
 :label:`sec_fashion_mnist`

 One of the widely used dataset for image classification is the  MNIST dataset :cite:`LeCun.Bottou.Bengio.ea.1998`.
-While it had a good run as a benchmark dataset,even simple models by today's standards achieve classification accuracy over 95%,making it unsuitable for distinguishing between stronger models and weaker ones.
+While it had a good run as a benchmark dataset, even simple models by today's standards achieve classification accuracy over 95%, making it unsuitable for distinguishing between stronger models and weaker ones.
 Today, MNIST serves as more of sanity checks than as a benchmark.
 To up the ante just a bit, we will focus our discussion in the coming sections on the qualitatively similar, but comparatively complex Fashion-MNIST dataset :cite:`Xiao.Rasul.Vollgraf.2017`, which was released in 2017.

 ```{.python .input}
 %matplotlib inline